m0dular/nodes-in-group/README.md

 # nodes-in-group

 Get a list of nodes belonging to a specific node group in Puppet Enterprise.
-Run from a Puppet master
+Run from any node with valid certificates to talk to the Puppet apis.

 # Requirements